smorin/py-launch-blueprint/README.md

 Start your next Python project with confidence, knowing you're building on a foundation of best practices and modern development tools.
 # Example CLI Tool Usage
 [Example CLI: py-projects](EXAMPLECLI.md)
+Test change at Sun Apr 27 15:33:46 PDT 2025 to trigger Actions.